netdata/netdata/collectors/freeipmi.plugin/README.md

 1. install `libipmimonitoring-dev` or `libipmimonitoring-devel` (`freeipmi-devel` on RHEL based OS) using the package manager of your system.

-2. re-install netdata from source.
+2. re-install Netdata from source.
 The installer will detect that the required libraries are now available and will also build `freeipmi.plugin`.

 Keep in mind IPMI requires root access, so the plugin is setuid to root.

 If you just installed the required IPMI tools, please run at least once the command `ipmimonitoring` and verify it returns sensors information.
-This command initialises IPMI configuration, so that the netdata plugin will be able to work.
+This command initialises IPMI configuration, so that the Netdata plugin will be able to work.

 ## Netdata use